Virginia v. Black: Elliot and O'Mara

 On May 2, 1998, Richard Elliot and Jonathan O'Mara attempted to light a cross on the property of Elliot's neighbor (who was black) in Virginia Beach, Virginia.
 In 2001, the Supreme Court of Virginia found that the cross burning statute was unconstitutional and overturned Elliot and O'Mara's convictions.
 Virginia appealed the case to the U.S. Supreme Court arguing that Elliot and O'Mara's convictions should have been upheld because they had clear intent to intimidate when they lit a cross on the property of another without the owner's consent.

 Barry Black

-On August 22, 1998, Barry Black held a Ku Klux Klan rally on private property and with the consent of the owner in Hillsville, Virginia, located in rural Carroll County.
+On August 22, 1998, Barry Black held a Ku Klux Klan rally on private property and with the consent of the owner in Cana, Virginia, located in rural Carroll County.
 A neighbor and the county sheriff witnessed the event and heard attendees make many negative comments concerning black people.
 During the rally Black lit a cross, was arrested, and charged with violating the state's ban on cross burnings.

 In June 1999, Black, who was represented by an African American American Civil Liberties Union attorney named David Baugh, was found guilty by an all-white jury after 25 minutes of deliberations and sentenced to a $2,500 fine.
 Black appealed and in December 2000 the Virginia Court of Appeals affirmed his conviction.
 In 2001, the Supreme Court of Virginia found that the cross burning statute was unconstitutional and overturned Black's conviction.